 Categories

 EPS Readiness: Are you there yet?

 At the recent Learning Solutions 2014 conference in Orlando, the Guild added another concurrent conference to the venue – Ecosystems 2014.
 Amazingly, at an additional cost there were over 200 participants attend the extra breakout sessions.
-While there were more questions surface than answers, it was clear that the concept of addressing the Learning & Performance environment as an ecosystem was a hit…and more questions than answers.
+While there were most questions surfaced than answers, it was clear that the concept of address the Learning & Performance environment as an ecosystem was a hit…and more questions than answers.

+Categories